gustavostuff/ppux/README.md

 ### ROM patches

-PPUX can apply small ROM patches from project data before windows are built.
+PPUX can apply small ROM patches from project data before windows are built (so the user is already working on top of "patched" ROM).

 This is meant for targeted graphics-related setup such as forcing a game state or changing a small byte sequence.
 It is not a replacement for a full ROM hacking workflow.